 Web Design Principles Aren’t Just About Aesthetics Either

-- 508 compliance which ensures websites are able to be accessible by individuals with disabilities
+- 508 compliance, which ensures that websites are accessible to people with disabilities.

 Where To Find Web Design Standards

-What’s great about working with a developer or agency like 3 Media Web to build or redesign your website is that they’ll come well versed in web design standards.
-After a consultation to establish a clear vision of your brand needs, they’ll know which standards will most effectively reach your goals.
+Working with a developer or agency like 3 Media Web to build or redesign your website is beneficial because they will be familiar with current web design best practises.
+They will know which standards will most effectively get you to your destination after a consultation to establish a clear vision of your brand’s needs.

 12 Web Design Guidelines To Build A Better Website

-- Design For Users: Make sure your design team, design plans, and managers are all thinking about your users, not your own design wants.
+- Make sure your design team, design plans, and managers are focused on your users instead of your own personal preferences.

 Master The Tangibles